cloudogu/gitops-playground/README.md

 If you are using a remote cluster you can set the `--argocd-url` parameter so that argocd-notification messages have a link to the corresponding application.

-##### Metrics
+##### Monitoring

-Set the parameter `--metrics` to enable deployment of monitoring and alerting tools like prometheus, grafana and mailhog.
+Set the parameter `--monitoring` to enable deployment of monitoring and alerting tools like prometheus, grafana and mailhog.

 See [Monitoring tools](#monitoring-tools) for details.